Seprentiss/SR_APP/README.md

 After the for loop ends the data frame is complete and looks as it should.

-I wasn't sure if it was required, but I created a sample output using a mock json file and matplotlib to create a table which can be seen below
+I wasn't sure if it was required, but I created a sample output using a mock json file and used the matplotlib library to create a table which can be seen below

 ![](Images/SR_output.jpg)
 ### Output Created by example json file